pepa65/streamupload/README.md

 If no webserver has been installed, an easy way to get going is to use Caddy from https://caddyserver.com/download and place the `caddy` binary in `/usr/local/bin` and make it executable: `chmod +x /usr/local/bin/caddy`.
-For php functionality, install `php-fpm` (on deb-based systems:
-`apt install php-fpm`) and make the config file `/root/Caddyfile` with:
+Make the config file `/root/Caddyfile` like:
 ```
+{
+	email $email
+}

 :80 {
-	basicauth {
-		$user $hashpassword
-	}
 	log {
-		output file /var/www/web.log
+		output file $weblogfile
 	}
 	php_fastcgi unix//run/php/php-fpm.sock
-	request_header +X-User {http.auth.user.id}
 	root * $repopath/uploadpage
 	file_server
 }
 ```
-* If the server IP has an DNS A record pointing to it, `:80` can be replaced by the domainname with the A record.
+* If the server IP has an DNS A record pointing to it, `:80` can be replaced by the domainname with the A record, and it will be SSL-encrypted.
-* Replace `$user` with the desired username for authentication and replace `$hashpassword` with the output of `caddy hash-password` which will ask for the password to be used for authentication.
-Multiple users (on separate lines) are allowed.
+* Replace `$email` with an email for the SSL-certificates.
+* Replace `$weblogfile` with a path for a webserver logfile.
 * Replace `$repopath` (see above in Install).
 * The value of `/run/php/php-fpm.sock` might need to be adjusted, depending on the system used, it needs to be the unix socket for php.
 * Caddy can be started at boottime by including `@reboot  /root/Caddy` as a line in root's crontab: `crontab -e` and make the file `/root/Caddy` with:
 ```
 #!/usr/bin/env bash